Reading Wrap-Up

 Under the Skin, by Michel Faber

 Another week and another Scottish novel that served as source material for a film that I love.
 I won’t rag on this too much, but suffice it to say that the film is almost entirely different—and is much better for it.
-The characters are fairly plain, the ideas surface level, and the world building makes little sense beyond providing a contrived premise for the specific moral quandaries the author had in mind.
+The characters were plain, the ideas surface level, and the world building made little sense beyond providing a contrived premise for the specific moral quandaries the author had in mind.

 — 2/5 —